Key Takeaways

 Tax Advantages

-Donors can receive an immediate income tax deduction for the present value of the charitable contribution that will eventually go to the designated charitable beneficiary.
-This deduction can help reduce the donor's taxable income in the year the trust is funded and helps to make a CRT a good estate planning mechanism.
+- Income Tax Deduction: Donors may receive an immediate income tax deduction based on the present value of the future charitable gift.
+This can lower taxable income in the year the trust is funded.

-By contributing appreciated assets to the CRT, donors may also avoid paying capital gains tax that would have been incurred if the assets were sold directly.
-This can be particularly advantageous for assets with substantial appreciation.
+- Capital Gains Tax Considerations: Contributing appreciated assets to the trust may allow donors to avoid capital gains tax that would apply if the assets were sold outright.
+This may be helpful for assets that have grown significantly in value.

 Philanthropic Impact